Ensembl/plant-scripts/pangenes/README.md

 and produces different types of output:

  1) clusters of CDS (nucl & pep), cDNA sequences and genomic segments (gdna) of collinear genes (FASTA)
- 2) pangenome matrices that summarize the genome occupancy of clusters
+ 2) pangene matrices that summarize the genome occupancy of clusters
  3) matrix of % conserved sequences that summarize shared clusters across genomes
  4) optionally (-c) matrices with core- and pangene set growth simulations